-Those selected for a scholarship will be required to sign and return the scholarship agreement by August 14 and complete registration, including payment of the balance for the first course, by August 31, 2020.
+Those selected for a scholarship will be required to sign and return the scholarship agreement within 10 days and complete registration, including payment of the balance for the first course, at least two weeks before the first class.

 If the above deadlines are missed, the scholarship offer will expire and another candidate may be selected.

-If you're not selected for a scholarship award and you decide to withdraw your certificate program application, you may request a refund of the application fee through August 17, 2020.
+If you're not selected for a scholarship award and you decide to withdraw your certificate program application, you may request a refund of the application fee within 15 days of the notification letter.

 Scholarship awards can't be deferred and are not transferable to other certificate programs.